Student Support Services

 English Language Support

 AISC Elementary School accepts all levels of English Language Learners.
 Each Grade level has dedicated English as an Additional Language teachers who co-teach in the homeroom core subject areas to support English Language development for all.
-Students who are new to English are assessed with the WIDA (World Class Instructional Design and Assessment) test, and are required to take part in a Jump-start program prior to joining a homeroom cohort full time.
+Students who are new to English are assessed with the WIDA MODEL (Measure of Developing English Language) test, and are required to take part in a Jump-start program prior to joining a homeroom cohort full time.
 Students exit this programme with basic English phrases, vocabulary and conversation, as well as an understanding of how our literacy and other programmes at AISC work so they can enter an elementary classroom with greater confidence, understanding and ease.

 Learning Support Service